telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### localization.invalidMaxFileSize `String`

-Sets the text for an invalid `maxFileSize` validation message.
+Sets the validation message text for an invalid `maxFileSize`.

 #### Example